jamietre/iter8/README.md

 #### first([default])

 Return the first element in the sequence.
 Same as `get(0)`.
-If the seqeunce has no elements, return `undefined`, or the `default` if provided.
+If the sequence has no elements, return `undefined`, or the `default` if provided.

 #### last([default])